-Guardians of the Galaxy was a second rate comic book in the early 70s that no one gave two quatloos about until James Gunn.
+Guardians of the Galaxy was a second rate comic book in the early 70s that no one gave two quatloos about.
+That was until James Gunn.
 There was no great template to build upon with this team, there barely was a team.
 Yet Gunn saw potential.
-He drew from various random Marvel characters of different eras and infused them with his own brand of snark and cynicism.
-He set epic shootouts and spaceship dogfights to 70s bubblegum pop and somehow, convinced a studio that Michael Rooker–most famous for playing a serial killer in Henry: Portrait of a Serial Killer (1986)–would be someone kids would like to have as an action figure.
+He drew from various random Marvel characters of different eras and infused them with his own brand of snark.
+He set epic shootouts and spaceship dogfights to 70s bubblegum pop and somehow, convinced a studio that Michael Rooker–most famous for the title role in Henry: Portrait of a Serial Killer (1986)–would be someone kids would want as an action figure.
 Needless to say GotG is Gunn’s baby.
 These movies feel more Super and Slither than Thor or Iron Man

-First, a bunch of makeup is applied to the actor’s face, then a bunch of tracking dots, then a look-a-like comes on set and redoes the scene mimicking the first actor’s movements.
+First, a bunch of makeup is applied to the actor’s face, then a bunch of tracking dots, then a look-a-like comes on set and does the scene again mimicking the first actor’s movements.
 Then, the actor’s skin is fused to make a young face.
-It sounds like a lot of work but if this is what it would take to make Harrison Ford look 39 again and not 139 in a prequel Indiana Jones I’ll take it.
+It sounds like a lot of work but if this is what it takes to make Harrison Ford look 39 again and not 139 in a prequel Indiana Jones I’ll take it.

 In the heat of battle, the Guardians are rescued by a bearded space drifter.
-The drifter leads them through a wormhole and they take a pitstop on a planet to introduce themselves.
+The drifter leads them through a wormhole and they take a pit stop on a planet to introduce themselves.
 It turns out, the space drifter is none other than Starlord’s dad Kurt Russell who introduces himself as “Ego” a celestial being who is also a planet and can terraform using pure energy.
-Ego is accompanied by his sidekick Mantis (Pom Klementieff) a humanoid alien with antennae who has trouble understanding emotions and empathy powers.
-Mantis develops a bond with Drax (Dave Bautista) despite him finding her hideous and puny and the two develop a humorous chemistry.
+Ego is accompanied by his sidekick Mantis (Pom Klementieff) a humanoid alien with antennae who has trouble understanding emotions and yet has empathy superpowers.
+Mantis bonds with Drax (Dave Bautista) despite him finding her hideous and puny and the two develop a humorous chemistry.

 On the other side of the galaxy, Yondu (Michael Rooker) and his ravagers are hooking up with alien chicks on a snow planet.
 Ego runs into his old Ravager buddy Stakar (Sylvester Stallone) but the meeting goes sour.
 It turns out Stakar exiled Yondu after finding out he was trafficking children to Ego and no longer considers him a ravager.
 This awkward encounter leaves Yondu’s crew reluctant of Yondu’s ability to lead.
 Especially after letting the Guardians go.
 Ayesha shows up not long after and hires Yondu and his ravagers to go after the Guardians with extreme force.